 The Routledge Worlds are magisterial surveys of key historical epochs, edited and written by world-renowned experts.
 Giving unprecedented breadth and depth of coverage, they are the works against which all future books on their subjects will be judged and are essential reading for anyone with a serious interest in the subject.

-The Arthurian World
+The Epic World

 The World of the Bahá'í Faith

 The Interwar World

 January 30, 2024

 Reconceptualizing the epic genre and opening it up to a world of storytelling, The Epic World makes a timely and bold intervention toward understanding the human propensity to aestheticize and normalize mass deployments of power and violence.
 The collection broadly considers three kinds of epic ...

 The World of the Bahá’í Faith is an outstanding guide to the Bahá’í Faith and its culture in all its geographical and historical diversity.
 Written by a distinguished team of international contributors, this volume explores the origin of this religion and contains substantial thematic articles on ...